1980 Pope's Cafeteria shooting

-The 1980 Pope's Cafeteria shooting happened in Des Peres, Missouri, United States, on October 23, 1980, when 25-year-old Maurice Oscar Byrd (December 7, 1954 – August 23, 1991) entered the Pope's Cafeteria at the West County Center and opened fire on four employees.
+The 1980 Pope's Cafeteria shooting occurred in Des Peres, Missouri, United States, on October 23, 1980, when 25-year-old Maurice Oscar Byrd (December 7, 1954 – August 23, 1991) entered the Pope's Cafeteria at the West County Center and opened fire on four employees.
 Three victims died at the scene, while the fourth, who was shot in the eyes, succumbed to her injuries a week later.

 Several months after the shooting, Byrd was arrested in Savannah, Georgia, for the unrelated murder of a liquor store worker, and he was sent back to Missouri to stand trial for the mass shooting.
 Byrd was sentenced to death and executed by lethal injection on August 23, 1991, after he was found guilty of four counts of capital murder in his 1982 murder trial.
 The shooting incident was known to be one of the deadliest homicides to happen in St. Louis County.

 Murders

 On October 23, 1980, in Des Peres, Missouri, a mass shooting broke out at a local cafeteria, which ended with four deaths in total.

 The shooter, 25-year-old Maurice Oscar Byrd, entered the Pope's Cafeteria at West County Center, where four of the cafeteria's employees were clocking for their work in the morning.
 Inside the building itself, Byrd, who was armed with a gun, threatened the 51-year-old cafeteria manager, James E. Wood, at gunpoint and forced him to open the office safe.
 Afterwards, Byrd rounded up Wood and the other three employees inside the office, and he shot all four of them in their heads execution-style before he fled the cafeteria.
-Wood and two of the employees, 68-year-old Edna Ince and 51-year-old Carolyn Turner, died at the scene while the fourth, 27-year-old Judy Cazaco, was mortally wounded with gunshot wounds to her eyes and head but was still alive.
+Wood and two of the employees, 68-year-old Edna Ince and 51-year-old Carolyn Turner, died at the scene while the fourth, 37-year-old Judy Cazaco, was mortally wounded with gunshot wounds to her eyes and head but was still alive.

 After the shooting, a co-worker of the victims discovered their bodies, and immediately flagged down a passing police car, prompting a swift response from law enforcement.
 Investigators found several shell casings from an automatic pistol at the scene and learned from a witness that a yellow, late-model Ford with three men had been seen leaving the area around the time of the shooting.
 About $9,000 were missing from the safe, and as for the sole survivor Judy Cazaco, she was rushed to hospital for her injuries, but she died a week later despite receiving medical treatment.

 In an effort to crack the case, the police sought public appeals for witnesses and possible suspects based on the sightings reported, and even planned to use hypnosis to gain more accurate descriptions of the alleged murderer(s).
 According to Des Peres Police Chief Ray Johnson, the shooting itself was the first murder case in Des Peres since it was first incorporated in 1934.